 Passkey Integration Guide

-How to add passkey support to your site
+Add passkey support to your web app

 Passkeys can greatly streamline your registration and sign-in processes, while also significantly improving security over traditional authentication methods like passwords and one time codes.